 And while the big drama of the blow holes gets most of the attention, don’t overlook the small dramas recorded in the limestone.
 Even a cursory glance at the shoreline rocks reveals fossil impressions crisp and clear enough for scientists (and curious amateurs) to identify the individual species that left them.

-Most of the fossils found in the limestone of Blowing Rocks are different types of mollusks, with a species known as “busycon” — a kind of whelk — believed to be among most common.
+Most of the fossils found in the limestone of Blowing Rocks are different types of mollusks, with a species known as “busycon” —a kind of whelk—believed to be among the most common.
 I’ve spent many happy hours at the preserve clambering over the rocks with my kids and a well-worn fossil guide to Florida, and highly recommend it.

 What’s in a Name?